yulianthyho/Covid19-World-Vaccination-Progress-Dashboard/README.md

 **Tools** : BigQuery and Google Sheets

 **Data Cleaning steps:**
-- Drop some unnecessary columns and rows using BigQuery
+- Dropped unnecessary columns and rows using BigQuery.
-- For columns total vaccinations & people vaccinated are cumulative sum.
-So we need last date of vaccinations to find out the exact number of people vaccinated and total vaccinations of each country.
-Here I used BigQuery to get the rows with last date of vaccinations.
+- The total_vaccinations and people_vaccinated columns are cumulative values.
+To obtain the exact number of people vaccinated and total vaccinations per country, I extracted only the latest available record for each country using BigQuery.
-- In Google Sheets I add Region column and create a dummy variable to find out types of vaccines used in each country
+- Added a Region column and created dummy variables in Google Sheets to identify the types of vaccines used in each country.
-- Add variable of People Once Vaccinated.
-Here the equation I use ( SUM of People Vaccinated - SUM People Fully Vaccinated).
+- Created a new variable: People Vaccinated Once, calculated using the formula: SUM(People Vaccinated) - SUM(People Fully Vaccinated).
-- Export the files and connect it to Tableau
+- Exported the cleaned dataset and connected it to Tableau for visualization.

 ## ✨Insight
 - More than 5.1 billion people worldwide have received a dose of a Covid-19 vaccine, equal to about 65.38 percent of the world population.